 Note: The committee meeting will start at 10:00.
 Once this formal part of the day is complete, the fun part of the day begins…

-Following the committee meeting, our fun QUARTERLY SOCIAL will commence at 13:30.
+Following the committee meeting, our fun QUARTERLY SOCIAL will commence.

 We would like to invite all legionnaires to join us for the afternoon at our next quarterly SA Legion Social.